-Processing, analyzing, and responding to sensory information through the language and skills unique to music (Standard 1.0, Grades 9-12 Proficient).
+Processing, Analyzing, and Responding to Sensory Information Through the Language and Skills Unique to Music (Standard 1.0, Grades 9-12 Proficient).
 Students read, notate, listen to, analyze, and describe music and other aural information, using terminology of music.

-Students will read a vocal score of up to four staves and explain how the elements of music are used at an intermediate/advanced level.
+Students will read a vocal score of up to four staves and explain how the elements of music are used.

-Students will sight-read music accurately and expressively using solfege, or other approved sight-reading techniques at an intermediate/advanced level.
+Students will sight-read music accurately and expressively using solfege, or other approved sight-reading techniques.

-Students will transcribe basic intermediate/advanced rhythmic and melodic dictation.
+Students will transcribe basic primer rhythmic and melodic dictation.

-Students will analyze and describe, using the language of music, musical elements and expressive devices used in a varied repertoire of music.
+Students will analyze and describe musical elements and expressive devices used in a varied repertoire of music.